capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/system-bars/en-US.md

 ---
-category: Components
-type: SystemBars
-title: System bars
-cols: 1
+desc: "The **MSystemBar** component can be used to display status to the user.
+It looks like an Android system bar and can contain icons, spaces, and some text."
 related:
   - /components/buttons
   - /components/toolbars
   - /components/tabs
 ---

-# System bars

-The **MSystemBar** component can be used to display status to the user.
-It looks like an Android system bar and can contain icons, spaces, and some text.

 ## Usage